 That depth comes from more than 20 years in regulated Microsoft environments, including healthcare across the Twin Cities and the Upper Midwest.
 When LifeSpeak consolidated five Microsoft 365 tenants with Virteva, Secure Score rose from 58 to 72 without disrupting the people who rely on those systems every day.
 In practice, most organizations that move to this model close the bulk of their open audit-log and access-control gaps within the first 90 days, because the work is done deliberately rather than reactively.

-You are probably reading this in one of two situations.
-Either a generalist MSP treated your hospital like any other office and missed the BAA implications, or you run a capable internal team that is one departure away from losing the knowledge that keeps the environment compliant.
+You’re probably here because something in your IT environment feels more fragile than it should.
+Maybe your MSP is competent but not built for the compliance demands of healthcare.
+Maybe your internal team is capable, but too much critical knowledge lives with one or two people.
+Either way, your hospital should not be one audit request, one missed control, or one key departure away from exposure.
 The real decision is whether to build that discipline in-house and carry the staffing risk, or partner with a team already operating to the standard.
 Virteva is honest about which makes sense for you, and for some organizations augmenting the internal team beats replacing it.

-The result is an environment that is audit-ready rather than audit-anxious: PHI controlled across Microsoft 365, Business Associate Agreements tracked and current, evidence collected continuously, and clinicians supported around the clock without IT getting in the way of care.
+The result is an environment that is audit-ready rather than audit-anxious: PHI controlled across Microsoft 365, evidence collected continuously, and clinicians supported around the clock without IT getting in the way of care.